4275 Atlantic Boulevard,

 This theatre was the world’s first pre-fashioned theatre.

-This was also the first prototype for Fox Theatres and opened in 1948.
+This was also the first prototype for Fox Theatres in the Quonset Hut style, and opened January 23, 1947 with James Cagney in “13 Rue Madeleine”.

-Fox was looking for an easier way to make theaters fast and cheaper after the war.
+Fox was looking for an easier way to make theatres fast and cheaper after the war.

 The Crest Theatre had a main floor of seats, then an early form of stadium seating in the rear (like later Fox houses such as the Fox Loyola Theatre).